World's most extreme deep-sea vents revealed: deeper than any seen before, and teeming with new creatures

 The team found a new species of pale shrimp congregating in hordes (up to 2,000 shrimp per m2) around the six-metre tall mineral spires of the vents.
 Lacking normal eyes, the shrimp instead have a light-sensing organ on their backs, which may help them to navigate in the faint glow of deep-sea vents.
 The researchers have named the shrimp Rimicaris hybisae, after the deep-sea vehicle that they used to collect them.

 The researchers also found black smoker vents on the upper slopes of an undersea mountain called Mount Dent.
-Mount Dent rises nearly three kilometres above the seafloor of the Cayman Trough, but its peak is still more than three kilometres beneath the waves.
-The mountain formed when a vast slab of rock was twisted up out of the ocean floor by the forces that pull the plates of the Earth's crust apart.
+The mountain rises nearly three kilometres above the seafloor of the Cayman Trough, but its peak is still more than three kilometres beneath the waves.
+Mount Dent formed when a vast slab of rock was twisted up out of the ocean floor by the forces that pull the plates of the Earth's crust apart.

 “Finding black smoker vents on Mount Dent was a complete surprise,” says Connelly.
 “Hot and acidic vents have never been seen in an area like this before, and usually we don’t even look for vents in places like this.”
 Because undersea mountains like Mount Dent may be quite common in the oceans, the discovery suggests that deep-sea vents might be more widespread around the world than previously thought.